Operations research: After World War II

-With expanded techniques and growing awareness of the field at the close of the war, operational research was no longer limited to only operational, but was extended to encompass equipment procurement, training, logistics and infrastructure.
-Operations Research also grew in many areas other than the military once scientists learned to apply its principles to the civilian sector.
-With the development of the simplex algorithm for linear programming in 1947 and the development of computers over the next three decades, Operations Research can now solve problems with hundreds of thousands of variables and constraints.
+With the development of computers over the next three decades, Operations Research can now solve problems with hundreds of thousands of variables and constraints.
 Moreover, the large volumes of data required for such problems can be stored and manipulated very efficiently."
 Much of operations research (modernly known as 'analytics') relies upon stochastic variables and a therefore access to truly random numbers.
 Fortunately, the cybernetics field also required the same level of randomness.
 The development of increasingly better random number generators has been a boon to both disciplines.
 Modern applications of operations research includes city planning, football strategies, emergency planning, optimizing all facets of industry and economy, and undoubtedly with the likelihood of the inclusion of terrorist attack planning and definitely counterterrorist attack planning.
 More recently, the research approach of operations research, which dates back to the 1950s, has been criticized for being collections of mathematical models but lacking an empirical basis of data collection for applications.
 How to collect data is not presented in the textbooks.
 Because of the lack of data, there are also no computer applications in the textbooks.